-- 28. A Genetically Modified Organism (GMO) is defined as a living organism that possesses a novel combination of genetic material obtained through the use of modern biotechnology.24 Environmental concerns related to the introduction of GM crops should be addressed and appropriate assessment conducted to demonstrate that human and environmental risks (if any) are acceptable. - 29.
-The introduction of GM perennial crops should be conducted in compliance with the host country's regulatory framework.
-If such a regulatory framework does not exist in the host country, the applicability of the Cartagena Protocol on Biosafety25 should be verified and used to scientifically evaluate the potential impacts and risks related to a specific crop's introduction, including its invasive potential, and identify appropriate mitigation measures.
-The next steps in the risk assessment are to evaluate the likelihood of the events occurring, the consequences if it happens, and whether the overall risks (i.e., consequence and likelihood) are acceptable or manageable.
+28. A genetically modified organism (GMO) is defined as a living organism that possesses a novel combination of genetic material obtained through the use of modern biotechnology.22 Environmental concerns related to the introduction of GM crops should be addressed and appropriate assessment conducted to demonstrate that human and environmental risks (if any) are acceptable.

+29. The introduction of GM annual crops should be conducted in compliance with the host country's regulatory framework.
+If such a regulatory framework does not exist in the host country, the applicability of the Cartagena Protocol on Biosafety23 should be verified and used to scientifically evaluate the potential impacts and risks related to a specific crop's introduction, including its invasive potential, and identify appropriate mitigation measures.
+The next steps in the risk assessment are to evaluate the likelihood of such events occurring, the consequences if they should occur, and whether the overall risks (i.e., likelihood and consequence) are acceptable or manageable.